 This scene from “Raiders” is a real stinker

 We all know that to say that God is on one side or the other in a war or conflict is a path to unspeakable horror.
 Sure, “Raiders” is only knockabout fun; but that makes this part of the plot all the more excruciating.

 The same problem applies to superhero movies.
 I like the scientific mumbo-jumbo which explains the transformation of seven-stone weakling Steve Rogers into muscled, shield-hurling hunk Captain America in the eponymous movie.
 I realise that the original comic character, like Wonder Woman, appeared in 1941, when the idea of a super-soldier slaughtering Germans must have appealed to a lot of people.
 But in the 21st century, it is boring – not to mention unfair – to have a super-hero killing German soldiers with his or her super-powers just because they are wearing the wrong uniform and cannot fight back with their puny conventional weapons.

 The Captain America trailer shows plenty of Germans getting shot

-To be fair, Captain America tries to get round this problem by having the villain, Schmidt, have his own super-powers, including being able to rip off his own face to reveal a scary red skull.
-But the WMC is still an insuperable obstacle: why should we be rooting in this day and age for a superhero to be killing defenceless people who cannot fight back simply because they come from the wrong country?
+Captain America tries to get round this problem by having the Nazi villain, Schmidt, have his own super-powers, including being able to rip off his own face to reveal a scary red skull.
+But WMC is still an insuperable obstacle: why should we root in this day and age for a superhero to kill defenceless people, simply because they come from the wrong country?